|<< 4-Day Work Week: Complete Overview||Next chapter: Benefits >>|

 Then, question the purpose of each meeting.
 If it no longer becomes useful, encourage people to cut it.
 There are a number of great ways to improve your meetings in preparation for a shorter work week.

-Most likely, that just opened up multiple hours per week for everyone.
+Most likely, that just opened up multiple hours per week and month for everyone.

 6. Reverse communication expectations.